Merovingian illumination

 Symbols of the Evangelists, end of the 8th century.

 Folio 144 of the Lectionary of Luxeuil, manuscript Lat.
 9427, at the National Library of France, written in the Luxeuil type.
 The folio's content consists of Acts 5:17-25.
 Tempore illo exsur- / gens autem princeps sacerdotum: et omnes / qui cum illo erant· quae est heresis sadducaeorum·...

 Merovingian illumination is the term for the continental Frankish style of illumination in the late seventh and eight centuries, named for the Merovingian dynasty.
 Ornamental in form, the style consists of initials constructed from lines and circles based on Late Antique illumination, title pages with arcades and crucifixes.
 Figural images were almost totally absent.
 From the eight century, zoomorphic decoration began to appear and become so dominant that in some manuscripts from Chelles whole pages are made up of letters formed from animals.
 Unlike the contemporary Insular illumination with its rampant decoration, the Merovingian style aims for a clean page.

-One of the oldest and most productive scriptoria was Luxeuil Abbey, founded by the Irish monk Columbanus in 590 and destroyed in 732.
+One of the oldest and most productive scriptoria was Luxeuil Abbey, founded by the Irish monk Columbanus in 590 and went into decline in the mid-8th century.
 Corbie Abbey, founded in 662, developed its own version of the style, while Chelles and Laon were further centres.
 From the middle of the eighth century, Merovingian illumination was strongly influenced by insular illumination.
 An evangeliary from Echternach (Trier, Dombibliothek, Cod.
 61 olim 134.) indicates that it came into the abbey as the collaborative work of Irish and Merovingian scribes.
 The foundation of Willibrord strongly influenced continental illumination and led to the brought Irish culture into the Merovingian realm.